Enrique Coon

 What makes teaching at Summit different from other teaching experiences?

 I love block scheduling, the idea of longer periods to witness and support students is great.
 I think PLT (personalized learning time) is also smart because they have actual time to work in school.
 Those longer periods of time are really valuable for my students.
-Also, the way we organize a student’s lessons using the Summit Learning Platform.
+Also, the way we organize a student’s lessons using the Canvas Platform.
 Students also have lots of opportunities to collaborate, which is great.

 Talk to us about your mentor group.
 How has mentoring changed your teaching experience?